Tor Tiv wants compensation for 2001 Zaki Biam invasion

 Nuhu was in company of top military personnel and the Tor Sankera, Abu King Shuluwa, and other paramount rulers in Tivland.

-Malu will be buried ion Saturday, Oct.28, at his country home, Tse Adoor compound, in Tongov kindred of Katsina -Ala Local Government.
-(NAN)
+Newsmen report that Malu will be buried ion Saturday, Oct.28, at his country home, Tse Adoor compound, in Tongov kindred of Katsina -Ala Local Government.

 CLICK HERE TO READ MORE FROM: General